-For example, we are about to launch a complete AI Email Creator at GetResponse.
-A fast and easy way to support our users on every crucial step of launching their email marketing campaigns – craft converting email subject lines (is already live!), complete email layout and design, natural language generation for smart copywriting based on your input, A/B testing, and more!
+For example, we’ve launched a complete AI Email Creator at GetResponse.
+A fast and easy way to support our users on every crucial step of launching their email marketing campaigns – craft converting email subject lines, complete email layout and design, natural language generation for smart copywriting based on your input, A/B testing, and more!

 Do we expect it to change the way AI in email marketing is seen?
 Perhaps.

 Will it make the lives of hundreds of email marketers easier?
 Absolutely!

 Instead, you can already tap into the power of AI with our highly customizable plan – GetResponse MAX.

 But is this galore of AI-powered solutions, ChatGPT craze, and our overall desire to do more with less that is so prevalent in B2B marketers ready to satisfy the market’s need?

 Last but not least, let’s take a look at how incorporating AI email marketing tools into your daily marketing routine can make your personal life a tad easier.
 And let me tell you, leveraging AI tools for personal convenience is underrated!

 A case in point: I, for one, am terrible at managing my emails.
 I have 4 providers, 775 notifications on my private Gmail, and whooping 4376 unread messages on my work Outlook.
 But am I doing something to fix that?
 Not quite.

 Gmail and Outlook already try to address the issue to an extent, but we all know that there’s no limit to perfection, especially when one’s goal is as ambitious as reaching inbox zero every day.
 That’s why AI-powered inbox management is a must-have for busy marketers.